With 40 years of teaching professionally, I have taught countless students (beginners to advanced) how to play or

 Years ago, I remember my friends talking about a supergroup headed our way from the UK.
 The band was the brainchild of guitarist Jimmy Page (formerly of the Yardbirds).
 We waited for Led Zeppelin's first album with bated breath, and it was all it was promised to be.
 Supergroup is an understatement when it comes to this band.
 That first record was like hearing Jimi Hendrix for the first time.
 Everyone knew it would change the face of rock music.
 Long, drawn-out, improvised songs, drenched in blues-rock overtones, Led Zeppelin One became a staple on my turntable.

 In February of 1969, they played their first Toronto concert at the Rock Pile.
 I was there, on the outside looking in (I couldn't afford the ticket price), but I could hear everything they played through the walls.
 Incredible!
 I must admit here that, I kind of lost interest in the band after the first two albums.
-But they have maintained a huge fan base, and rightly deserved, to this day.
+But they have maintained a huge fan base throughout the world.

 Stairway To Heaven has to be the most famous rock ballad ever recorded.
 Weighing in at eight minutes long, it rivals Queen's Bohemian Rhapsody in many ways.
 Both these songs smashed the boundaries of normal mainstream radio airplay.
 At a time (and it is still true today), when the average pop song lasts three minutes, and have formulaic chord progressions, lyrics, etc., Stairway To Heaven is an anomaly.
 A huge song, that will never go away.